Am I a Candidate for Breast Reduction? 8 Key Signs

 Moisture and friction beneath the breasts can cause recurrent rashes, yeast infections, or open sores, especially in warm climates or during activity.

-4) Posture Problems and Limited Activity
+Poor Posture or Limited Physical Activity

 If breast weight alters your posture, causes slouching, or makes running, yoga, or even brisk walking uncomfortable, this is clinically relevant.